 Social Care pressures/reduction and reprofile (0.365)

 Delegated Schools pressure (1.000)

-On Site Inclusion Centres · · · ·
+On Site Inclusion Centres (0.124)

-(0.124)

 Schools information Management System (0.177)

 Revisions to other pressures (0.149)

 Total Reductions to Pressures (2.263)

+, ,

 New Pressures 1.069

 New Budget Requirement 24.348

 1.07 ONGOING RISKS

-Despite the work undertaken over the summer risks that may change the additional budget red below.
+Despite the work undertaken over the summer trisks that may change the additional budget requelenw.

 1.08 Out of County Placements

-The position on Out of County Placements rem numbers of placements in the current financial kept under review.
+The position on Out of County Placements remain numbers of placements in the current financial ykept under review.

 1.09 Social Care Commissioning

-The Social Care Sector continues to experience pressures and negotiations with care providers •
+The Social Care Sector continues to experience pressures and negotiations with care providers

 1.10 Pay Awards

-The pay awards for both Teachers and NJC are therefore there is a risk that they could be incre •
+The pay awards for both Teachers and NJC are therefore there is a risk that they could be increased

 1.11 Inflation

-The forecast includes updated projections on e are based on the latest intelligence from our su forecasts are particularly volatile and subject to ppliers at this time.
+The forecast includes updated projections on er are based on the latest intelligence from our sur forecasts are particularly volatile and subject to ppliers at this time.
 The

 1.12 External Partners

-Our external partners are also subject to the sa and inflation which will present them with simila There is a risk and likelihood that additional con the Council. ar challenges to the Council.
+Our external partners are also subject to the sar and inflation which will present them with similar There is a risk and likelihood that additional con the Council. challenges to the Council.

 Budget Solutions

-1.13 The options available to the Council to meet the requirement are summarised in the table below progressed with urgency:
+1.13 The options available to the Council to meet this requirement are summarised in the table below, progressed with urgency: •

+- Supplementary Welsh Government Grant seek support to meet the costs of increased pay awards and inflation

+Efficiencies Portfolios

+Efficiencies Schools

+Efficiencies Corporate Financing

+Reduction of Cost Pressures review controllable cost pressures

+Deferral / Reprofiling of Capital Projects with revenue implications

+Council Tax

-••• elsh Government Grant - seek support to meet the costs of increased pay awards and inflation 2.
-Efficiencies - Portfolios 3.
-Efficiencies - Scho 4.
-Efficiencies - Corp Pressures - review controllable cost pressures ng of Capital Projects with revenue implications 7.
-Council Tax 8.
-Use of Reserves a ind Balances 1.14 Government Funding - Ag gregate External Finance (AEF) • nment settlement provided, for the first time in a e figures for future settlements of 3.5% for 2023/24 level than those received of is, though welcome at the time, are at a much lower over the last two years and were also set in a vastly e.
-By way of context an uplift on the Council's AEF I £8m. serious and significant cha increase to our allocation the Council will have a allenge to be able to meet its statutory responsibility nced budget for 2023/24 and future years.
-1.15 Table 4 - Budget Timeline 2 Date Event September/October Member Briefings October/November Overview and Scrutiny Committees 20 December 2022 Cabinet 20 December 2022 Welsh Government Draft Budget 21 December 2022 Provisional Local Government Settlement 17 January 2023 Cabinet - Budget Review 14 February 2023 Cabinet and Council - Final Budget Setting 1 March 2023 Welsh Government Final Budget/Settlement
+Use of Reserves and Balances

+- 1.14 Government Funding Aggregate External Finance (AEF)

+The 2022/23 local government settlement provided, for the first time in a number of years, indicative figures for future settlements of 3.5% for 2023/24 and 2.4% for 2024/25.

+These indicative allocations, though welcome at the time, are at a much lower level than those received over the last two years and were also set in a vastly different economic climate.
+By way of context an uplift on the Council's AEF of 3.5% equates to around £8m.

+Without a supplementary increase to our allocation the Council will have a serious and significant challenge to be able to meet its statutory responsibility of setting a legal and balanced budget for 2023/24 and future years.

+1.15 Table 4 - Budget Timeline

+Date Event September/October Member Briefings October/November Overview and Scrutiny Committees 20 December 2022 Cabinet 20 December 2022 Welsh Government Draft Budget 21 December 2022 Provisional Local Government Settlement 17 January 2023 Cabinet - Budget Review 14 February 2023 Cabinet and Council - Final Budget Setting 1 March 2023 Welsh Government Final Budget/Settlement